 for a mesh STA that has dot11MCCAActivated true, a nonzero RAV timer value.

-For the EDCAF that is the TXOP holder, the transmission of the final PPDU transmitted by the TXOP holder during the TXOP has completed and the TXNAV timer has expired, the PPDU does not solicit an (#15663)HE TB PPDU.
+For the EDCAF that is the TXOP holder, the transmission of the final PPDU transmitted by the TXOP holder during the TXOP has completed and the TXNAV timer has expired, the PPDU does not solicit an (#15663)HE/EHT TB PPDU.

-For the EDCAF that is the TXOP holder, the transmission of an MPDU in the initial PPDU of a TXOP fails, as defined in this subclause, the PPDU does not solicit an (#15663)HE TB PPDU.
+For the EDCAF that is the TXOP holder, the transmission of an MPDU in the initial PPDU of a TXOP fails, as defined in this subclause, the PPDU does not solicit an (#15663)HE/EHT TB PPDU.

 A transmission attempt by the EDCAF collides internally with another EDCAF of an AC that has higher priority, that is, two or more EDCAFs in the same STA are granted a TXOP at the same time.

-The transmission of at least one MPDU in the final PPDU transmitted by the TXOP holder during the TXOP for that AC has completed, the PPDU contains an MPDU that solicits an (#15663)HE TB PPDU and the TXNAV timer has expired.
+The transmission of at least one MPDU in the final PPDU transmitted by the TXOP holder during the TXOP for that AC has completed, the PPDU contains an MPDU that solicits an (#15663)HE/EHT TB PPDU and the TXNAV timer has expired.

-The transmission of all MPDUs in the initial PPDU of a TXOP fails, as defined in this subclause, and the PPDU contains an MPDU that solicits an (#15663)HE TB PPDU.
+The transmission of all MPDUs in the initial PPDU of a TXOP fails, as defined in this subclause, and the PPDU contains an MPDU that solicits an (#15663)HE/EHT TB PPDU.

 If explicitly indicated, such as in 26.17.2.3.3 (Non-AP STA scanning behavior).